ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/generics.md

 However, please note that you cannot provide named arguments to help either with the best-match search, or when specifying which constructor to invoke.
-To do so would be incredibly difficult, since if the type of a constructor argument is dependant upon a type argument, then there's no reasy way you could supply a binding for it up-front to satisfy all possible types that might be passed to it.
+To do so would be incredibly difficult, since if the type of a constructor argument is dependant upon a type argument, then there's no easy way you could supply a binding for it up-front to satisfy all possible types that might be passed to it.

 ## Creating/registering <xref:Rezolver.Targets.GenericConstructorTarget>s